-Summer in Prague: The sun rising over the city on clear mornings, lunch under a terrace canopy, lights reflecting on the river's surface on warm evenings.
+Summer in Prague features the sun rising over the city on clear mornings, lunch under a terrace canopy, and sunsets over the river on warm evenings.
 As a traveler, you'll love this time of year in the Czech capital city.
 Crowded with tourists, Prague's summer months pulse with energy.
-Take these tips into consideration as you plan your trip to Prague in June, July, and August to enjoy your experience to the fullest.
+Take these tips into consideration as you plan your trip to enjoy your experience to the fullest.

 What to Pack

-Jeans, slacks and capri pants and a variety of tops are perfect for a summertime visit to Prague.
-Items of clothing that can take you from day to night are the most practical, especially if you aren't staying conveniently close to Old Town Prague and can duck into your hotel for a change of clothes for dinner.
-Close-toed, supportive shoes are a must.
-Exploring Prague on foot is the best way to see its sights, but its cobblestone walkways are unkind to feet.
-It's smart to bring more than one pair of reliable shoes in case your favorite pair begins to wear.
-Pack a light jacket or sweater in a neutral color for evenings when you're eating alfresco or walking to the theater, clubs, concerts or making late-night bar stops.
+Items of clothing that can take you from day to night are the most practical, especially if you aren't staying conveniently close to Old Town Prague to duck into your hotel for a change of clothes for dinner.
+Close-toed, supportive walking shoes are a must.
+Exploring Prague on foot is the best way to see its sights, but its cobblestone walkways are unkind to feet and knees.
+Bring more than one pair of reliable shoes if you can.
+Pack a light jacket or sweater in a neutral color for evenings when you're eating alfresco or walking to the bridge, theater, clubs, or concerts or making late-night bar stops.

 What to Do in Prague in the Summer

 Take advantage of the warm weather by strolling along the Vltava River, which bisects Prague's Old Town from the Mala Strana district.
-Or escape to one of Prague's parks or gardens, have a meal or a drink on a restaurant terrace, cool off in a museum or go shopping in a mall.
-Visit Charles Bridge at night to get a better idea of what this cultural landmark looks like when it isn't bulging with people or climb to the top of Castle Hill to view the city sparkling with lights.
+Or escape to one of Prague's parks or gardens, have a meal or a drink on a restaurant terrace, cool off in a museum such as the Mucha or Communist museums, or go shopping in a mall.
+Visit Charles Bridge at night to see the city lights reflecting on the water, or climb to the top of Castle Hill to overlook the sparkling city.

 Every beer lover knows the Czech Republic is famous for its breweries, so cool off with a glass of Czech beer at a cozy pub.
-Czech beer varieties are great with a meal or on their own.
-As a side benefit, it's cheap.
-For more ideas, check out 50 Things to Do in Prague.
+Czech beer varieties are great with a meal (such as roast pork with dumplings or dill soup) or on their own.
+As a side benefit, food and drink are cheap.
+For more ideas, check out "50 Things to Do in Prague."

 Tips for Prague Summer Travel